jozefg/drafts/equality.markdown

 This says that if we can prove that for any property `P`, `P x (Refl x)` holds, then it holds for any proof that `Id x x`.
-This is subtly different than straightforward induction on `Id` because here we're not proving that a property parametrized over two different values of `A`, but only one.
+This is subtly different than straightforward induction on `Id` because here we're not proving that a property parameterized over two different values of `A`, but only one.

 This is horribly inconsistent in something like homotopy type theory